pdaxh/clara/README.md

-# Study Buddy AI
+# Clara

 A systematic AI tutor built using Google Agent Development Kit (ADK) that helps students master their exam subjects through structured learning and assessment.

 ## 🎯 How It Works

-The Study Buddy AI follows a proven educational methodology:
+Clara follows a proven educational methodology:

 1. **Get to Know Student**: Collects grade level, subject, and learning goals
 2. **Research Subject**: Analyzes curriculum and identifies key concepts